+Rose Hill Exxon Service Center is your source for Emissions Repair in Frederick.
 Emissions test is a test conducted on vehicles to check for pollutant emissions produced by the engine of a car.
 There are generally specific standards a vehicle must pass to be cleared from the emissions test.
 However, there are times when an engine fails this test.
-Hopefully, that never happens to you, but if it does, Rose Hill Exxon & Auto Repair can help.
+Rose Hill Exxon Service Center can help.
 Below are some of the common reasons for failing an emissions test.

 - Fuel metering out of specification.There are several factors that can cause a fuel metering of your vehicle to be out of specification.
 It may be due to a faulty computerized engine control, carburetor, or fuel injection unit

 - Faulty oxygen sensor.The oxygen sensor in a vehicle measures the amount of oxygen in the exhaust gas.
 A faulty or defective oxygen sensor is not uncommon and can be caused by several things.
 A faulty oxygen sensor can lead to other problems including overheating, higher toxic emissions and loss of acceleration power